2017 Board Members

 Key Staff Biographies

 Timothy Hart, Esq.
-Deputy Director of Finance
+Director of Engagement

 Timothy Hart is the legally designated historian for both Ocean County and Stafford Township.
 He is an active participant in Advocates for NJ History, League of Historical Societies of NJ, SJCA, NJCAR, AASLH, ArtPride Legislative teams and the NJ Association of C&H. He is a past trustee for MAAM and past member of the NJ History and Preservation steering committee.
 He has more than 40 years of civic engagement including among others: his town historic preservation commission, school board, planning board, environmental commission and chamber of commerce.
 Mr. Hart worked to help mitigate the impact of Super Storm Sandy on cultural and historic institutions.
 He is a member of the NJ Bar, a graduate of Rutgers Law School and Georgetown University.